jotorren/ra-ng-quickstart/README.md

 This seed repo serves as an Angular 2 starter for anyone looking to get up and running with Angular 2 and TypeScript.
 * Best practices in file and application organization for Angular 2.
-* Testing Angular 2 code with Jasmine and Karma.
+* Testing Angular 2 code with Jasmine and [Karma](https://karma-runner.github.io/1.0/index.html).
 * Coverage with Istanbul and Karma
-* End-to-end Angular 2 code using Protractor.
+* End-to-end Angular 2 code using [Protractor](http://www.protractortest.org/).
 * Type manager with @types
 * Rich UI design with [primeNG](http://www.primefaces.org/primeng/)
 * Recommended design patterns and advanced Angular 2 components with [raNG](https://github.com/jotorren/ra-ng)
 * Fully configured SystemJS module loader.
-* Ready to go build system using gulp and SystemJS Builder.
+* Ready to go build system using gulp and [SystemJS Builder](https://github.com/systemjs/builder).
+* Ahead of Time (AoT) compilation for rapid page loads of your production builds.
+* Tree shaking with [Rollup](http://rollupjs.org/) to automatically remove unused code from your production bundle.

 ### Quick start
 ```bash